-Base Vehicle Warranty - provided by Fiat
+Base Vehicle Warranty - provided by Ford or Fiat

-Your vehicle is a coach-built motorhome which utilises a Fiat base vehicle.
-Swift takes a flat bed chassis supplied by Fiat and adds the coach-built habitation part of the motorhome.
-Fiat provide a manufacturer's warranty for the base vehicle as supplied to Swift by them.
-For any issues with the base vehicle warranty please contact your local Fiat dealer.
-This Motorhome Warranty does not cover any parts of your motorhome that are covered by the Fiat manufacturer's warranty.
-Your base vehicle warranty is subject to the terms and conditions contained in the Fiat handbook supplied with the base vehicle and the vehicle must be serviced in accordance with Fiat's requirements.
+Your vehicle is a coach-built motorhome which utilises a Ford or Fiat base vehicle.
+Swift takes a flat bed chassis supplied by Ford or Fiat and adds the coach-built habitation part of the motorhome.
+Ford or Fiat provide a manufacturer's warranty for the base vehicle as supplied to Swift by them.
+For any issues with the base vehicle warranty please contact your local Ford or Fiat dealer.
+This Motorhome Warranty does not cover any parts of your motorhome that are covered by the Ford or Fiat manufacturer's warranty.
+Your base vehicle warranty is subject to the terms and conditions contained in the Ford or Fiat handbook supplied with the base vehicle and the vehicle must be serviced in accordance with Ford's or Fiat's requirements.